miikaah/musa/README.md

 #### Playlist

-- feat: Select items with Ctrl + click
 - feat: Cut items with Ctrl + X
 - feat: Copy items with Ctrl + C
 - feat: Paste items with Ctrl + V
+- feat: Duplicate items with Ctrl + Shift + D
+- feat: Create a new playlist from selected items + Enter
 - feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items
-- feat: Scroll to active index if inde goes out of viewport
+- feat: Scroll to active index if it goes out of viewport

 #### Playlist 2.0